The Governess; or, The Little Female Academy: The Life of Miss Betty Ford

 Miss Betty Ford tells of life with her much prettier sister.
 While Miss Betty did not really believe herself to be plain, everyone around her paid so much more attention to Pretty Miss Kitty (her sister).
 In spite of this, Miss Kitty was kind to Miss Betty and never insulted her.
 Still, Miss Betty could not love her, and would sometimes lie about Miss Kitty.
 When Miss Kitty died, Miss Betty cried along with everyone, but for company more than grief.
 Miss Betty lived relatively happily until she came to school, and was instantly jealous of all of the girls who were prettier than her.
 She now realises that the problem is not the other girls beauty, but her own insecurity.
 She is then reminded by Miss Jenny that the beauty of the eagle is in its beak and talons.
-This causes Miss Better to be happy that she did not have it within her to do harm with her gifts.
+This causes Miss Betty to be happy that she did not have it within her to do harm with her gifts.